Adeniyikayodee/m-store/README.md

 # m-storePro

-This is an ecommerce website built on nodejs members(buyers) will be able to create accounts, order for products and  pay.
+This is an ecommerce website built with nodejs (MEAN stack) members(buyers) will be able to create accounts, order for products and  pay.

-it's save and easy.

 components:
 mongodb